Princess Haya receives Giglio d’Oro Award for outstanding contributions in the humanitarian field

 In her acceptance speech, Princess Haya paid tribute to His Highness Sheikh Mohammed: “The recipient should have been my husband, His Highness Sheikh Mohammed - without his loving support and generosity, I would not have been able to do nearly so much.

-I am deeply honoured by this recognition of my humanitarian work I do on behalf of His Highness Sheikh Mohammed and the United Nations.
+I am deeply honoured by this recognition of the humanitarian work I do on behalf of His Highness Sheikh Mohammed and the United Nations.
 I will treasure this Award, not as a reminder of all that has been done, but as a reminder of all there is still to do.”

 Princess Haya has been widely recognised for her contributions to global humanitarian causes.
 In her role as a UN Messenger of Peace, she is dedicated to helping raise global awareness of the UN Millennium Development Goals (MDGs), including the eradication of extreme poverty and hunger.
 The chairwoman of the International Humanitarian City in Dubai, she is a former World Food Programme (WFP) Ambassador Against Hunger.

 Dubai and the UAE, she said, are at the forefront of the global humanitarian effort.
-“Few people know this, but the UAE has moved into the number one position among the world's donors, giving 1.2 percent of GNI every year to foreign aid in more than 100 countries - nearly $5 billion from a country of only 8 million people,” she said in her speech.
+“Few people know this, but the UAE has moved into the number one position among the world's donors, giving 1.2 per cent of GNI every year to foreign aid in more than 100 countries - nearly $5 billion from a country of only 8 million people,” she said in her speech.

 Princess Haya further said that HH Sheikh Mohammed’s recent humanitarian initiatives exemplify a creative and innovative approach to aid.
 She told the audience about His Highness Sheikh Mohammed’s recently established Mohammed Bin Rashid Al Maktoum Global Initiatives, which will launch the largest and most comprehensive development programme in the Arab region.